Pete's Walks - Watlington Hill, Cookley Green and Pishill (part 1)

 From the gap in the wood, looking over the parkland surrounding Swyncombe House to the Oxfordshire Plain

 The track went back into the trees, and crossed a drive to Swyncombe House.
-I then went over a stile into a large parkland pasture, where I followed the edge along the hilltop with the wood on my left.
+Further on I went over a stile into a large parkland pasture, where I followed the edge along the hilltop with the wood on my left.
 There were a few impressive beech trees dotted about in the pasture, and again there were lovely views across the flat lands at the foot of the Chilterns.

 Frosty path through the wood near Swyncombe